 What Protections Do Motorcycle Helmets Offer?

-Before we get into the explanation of whether helmets offer any protection, we mustn't forget that California implemented the law in 1992.
+Before explaining whether helmets offer any protection, we mustn’t forget that California implemented the law in 1992.
 So we have a lot of data.

 You Must Wear The Helmets That Meet The DOT Standards.